salernolabs/rescuegroups/doc/request/Affiliates/readme.md

 #### ::setSetAffiliatesPayPalEmail

-Sets setAffiliatesPayPalEmail field with a value of type email.
+Sets setAffiliatesPayPalEmail field with a value of type string.

-    $query->setSetAffiliatesPayPalEmail(email);
+    $query->setSetAffiliatesPayPalEmail(string);

 #### ::setShowAffiliatesPayPalLink